mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 #### Ritual Decks:
 - Ritual ace monsters
-- Has 5-6 Ritual Spell
+- Has 5-6 Ritual Spells
+- Has 6-8 Ritual Monsters
+- For PvP in Gold or below

 #### Variation Decks:
 - Based on one of deck category above